martineastwood/GBQ/README.md

 ## Prerequisites

-You must have a working installation of the Google SDk and the Google BigQuery command line tool.
+You must have a working installation of the Google SDK and the Google BigQuery command line tool.
 Information about how to install them and set up authorisation, default projects etc can be found at:

 * https://cloud.google.com/bigquery/bq-command-line-tool